alindragut/web_scraper/README.md

     ```bash
     docker-compose up --build
     ```
-    This will start all services, including Kafka, Elasticsearch, and the application microservices, in the foreground.
+    This will start all services, including Kafka, Elasticsearch and the application microservices, in the foreground.

 2.  **To run in detached mode (in the background):**
     ```bash